 It’s important to clean a faucet aerator periodically to remove buildup.
 A clogged faucet aerator reduces water flow.
 Keeping an aerator clean also helps limit exposure to lead in water.
-Cleaning a faucet aerator is simple and quick.
+Here’s a quick and simple way to clean a faucet aerator.

 What Is a Faucet Aerator?